davidhklim/OCI-Helper/README.md

-## Downloading the Repository on Windows
+## Downloading the Repository on Windows with Large Files

 1. **Open Command Prompt or Git Bash:**
    - **Command Prompt:** Press `Win + R`, type `cmd`, and press Enter.